 The Corporation and several of its subsidiaries and investees, as applicable, are parties to a number of credit agreements and debt instruments, including: the CPC Credit Facilities, the various loans and credit facilities at the Wind Power Facilities and Solar Power Facilities, the Hydro Bonds, and the Cardinal Facility secured debt.
 These credit agreements and debt instruments each contain a number of customary financial and other covenants.
+The Corporation is also party to a letter of credit financing and reimbursement agreement with respect to the iCON Credit Support.
 A failure to comply with the obligations under the applicable credit agreement or debt instrument could result in a default, which, if not cured or waived, could result in the termination of distributions generated by the applicable entity and permit acceleration of the relevant indebtedness.
 Further, if the indebtedness under any of the credit agreements or debt instruments were to be accelerated, there could be no assurance that the assets of the applicable borrower, or the applicable guarantors, would be sufficient to repay that indebtedness in full.